Content marketing isn’t a new idea. Newspapers have been making money from it for centuries. Ask any media baron how well it works.

 Digital Press Releases

 Got news?
 A new product or service perhaps?
 Or a new website?
 How would you like to promote that with a professionally-written press release distributed to dozens – or even hundreds – of established news websites?
-I offer syndicated digital press releases from just £120.
+I offer syndicated, fully Done-For-You digital press releases from just £160.

 Even established bloggers are often happy to accept extra content from “guest posters”.
 General news won’t be enough, though — guest posts need to be interesting articles, usually requiring a bit of research to deliver value to the site’s readers.
 Google disapproves of low-quality, spammy guest posting, but quality third-party content is as legitimate as in-house writing.

 However, backlinks from low-quality sites can harm your search positioning — whilst sites with more authority tend to be more discerning about the articles they accept.
-That means it can take a bit of work to find suitable sites to accept a given article, especially as guest posting benefits from a “little and often” approach.
+That means it can take a bit of work to find suitable sites to accept a given article.
 So, I can offer guest posting services — including distribution — from just £160.